akleemans/java8-cert/README.md

 - [ ] Review: Inner classes
 - [ ] Review: Generics, generic classes/interfaces, usage
 - [ ] Generics: Wildcards

+Not part of the exam:
+- `volatile` keyword

 ### Lessons learned / pitfalls
 - toString on Enums will print String, not ordinal